StephenAnokye94/Customer_Satisfaction_SentimentAnalysis/README.md

 had a display of high-occurring words devoid of unnecessary words.
 I also went on to put the text in columns I used for the models I created from the various algorithms into lowercase and did some stemming as well.
-I think the stemming helped optimize the training of the models as it reduced the different forms of the same words that were present.
+I think the stemming helped optimize the training of the models as it reduced the different forms of the same words.

-### EDA
+### Data Exploration and Descriptive Analytics
+I started data exploration by performing standard visualizations with the imported and cleaned data.
+This included a bar graph of the effectiveness column.
+My intention here was to identify how effective the company's drugs were.
 ![Sntmt Anls 1](https://github.com/user-attachments/assets/fe5bbc10-7703-462e-8fd0-fd4d43bc0545)
+This bar graph showed at a simple glance, that the majority of patients rated the drugs as highly effective.